blaxel-ai/toolkit/docs/bl_apply.md

 ### Options

 ```
+  -e, --env-file strings   Environment file to load (default [.env])
   -f, --filename string    Path to YAML file to apply
   -h, --help               help for apply
   -R, --recursive          Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
+  -s, --secrets strings    Secrets to deploy
 ```

 ### Options inherited from parent commands